MV Struma

 MV Struma was a small ship with a long history that included a number of changes of use and many changes of name.
-She was built in 1867 as a British marquess's luxury steam yacht and ended up 75 years later as a Greek and Bulgarian diesel ship for carrying livestock.
+She was built in 1867 as Henry Paget, 2nd Marquess of Anglesey's luxury steam yacht and ended up 75 years later as a Greek and Bulgarian diesel ship for carrying livestock.
 She was launched as Xantha, but subsequently carried the names Sölyst, Sea Maid, Kafireus, Esperos, Makedoniya and finally Struma.

-As Struma she tried to take nearly 800 Jewish refugees from Romania to Palestine in December 1941.
-Turkey detained her in Istanbul because Britain refused to admit her passengers to Palestine.
-In February 1942 a Soviet submarine torpedoed and sank Struma in the Black Sea after Turkish authorities had towed her out to sea and cast her adrift.
+As Struma she tried to take nearly 800 Jewish refugees who were attempting to illegally immigrate from Romania to British-controlled Palestine in December 1941.
+Suffering engine problems, she was towed into Istanbul in December 1941.
+The Turkish government refused to allow her passengers to disembark unless Britain allowed them to immigrate to Palestine, which was not given due to the White Paper of 1939.
+Following weeks of diplomatic deadlock, in February 1942 Turkish authorities towed her out to sea and cast her adrift.
+A Soviet submarine quickly torpedoed and sank Struma in the Black Sea, killing all but one of her 792 passengers and crew.